 The trivia items below may give away important plot points.

 In the original Chinese legend upon which this film was based, Mulan succeeds in her deception, and leaves the battlefield with great honors.
 Months later, Mulan's fellow soldiers come in search of their "brother"-in-arms, and are shocked to discover that she's a woman.

 In one of the original versions of the film, Mulan was engaged to Li Shang and matching Yin-Yang necklaces were bestowed upon them.
-Although that part was removed, the Yin-Yang necklaces survive in the sequel (Mulan II (2004)) as wedding gifts to them after Shang's proposition.
+Although that part was removed, the Yin-Yang necklaces survive in the sequel (Mulan II (2004)).

 Harvey Fierstein, who voices Yao, is actually famous for drag queen performances, including the role of Edna Turnblad in the Broadway version of the film Hairspray (1988).
 He translates this to animation when they invade the palace to defeat the Huns in the film's third act.